jruby/warbler/README.txt

     script/generate warble

+Finally, edit the config/warble.rb to your taste.
 If you install the gem but later decide you'd like to have it as a plugin, use the +pluginize+ command:

     warble pluginize

+If you wish to upgrade or switch one or more java libraries from what's bundled in the Warbler gem, simply change the jars in WARBLER_HOME/lib, or modify the +java_libs+ attribute of Warbler::Config to include the files you need.

-Once Warbler is installed as a plugin, simply use rake to build the war.
+Once Warbler is installed as a plugin, you can use +rake+ to build the war (with the same set of tasks as above).

-    $ rake -T
-    rake war                    # Create tender.war
-    rake war:app                # Copy all application files into the .war rake war:clean              # Clean up the .war file and the staging area rake war:gems               # Unpack all gems into WEB-INF/gems rake war:jar                # Run the jar command to create the .war rake war:java_libs          # Copy all java libraries into the .war rake war:public             # Copy all public HTML files to the root of the .war

-=== Web.xml configuration

-These options are particular to Goldspike's Rails servlet and web.xml file.

-* <tt>config.webxml.standalone</tt> -- whether the .war file is "standalone", meaning JRuby, all java and gem dependencies are completely embedded in file.
-One of +true+ (default) or +false+.
-* <tt>config.webxml.jruby_home</tt> -- required if standalone is false.
-The directory containing the JRuby installation to use when the app is running.
-* <tt>config.webxml.rails_env</tt> -- the Rails environment to use for the running application, usually either development or production (the default).
-* <tt>config.webxml.pool.maxActive</tt> -- maximum number of pooled Rails application runtimes (default 4)
-* <tt>config.webxml.pool.minIdle</tt> -- minimum number of pooled runtimes to keep around during idle time (default 2)
-* <tt>config.webxml.pool.checkInterval</tt> -- how often to check whether the pool size is within minimum and maximum limits, in milliseconds (default 0)
-* <tt>config.webxml.pool.maxWait</tt> -- how long a waiting thread should wait for a runtime before giving up, in milliseconds (default 30000)
-* <tt>config.webxml.jndi</tt> -- the name of a JNDI data source name to be available to the application
-* <tt>config.webxml.servlet_name</tt> -- the name of the servlet to receive all requests.
-One of +files+ or +rails+.
-Goldspike's default behavior is to route first through the FileServlet, and if the file isn't found, it is forwarded to the RailsServlet.
-Use +rails+ if your application server is fronted by Apache or something else that will handle static files.
+For more information on configuration, see Warbler::Config.

 === Caveats

-Warbler requires that RAILS_ROOT will effectively be set to war/WEB-INF when running inside the war, while the application public files will be in the war root.
-The purpose is to make the application structure match the Java webapp archive structure, where WEB-INF is a protected directory not visible to the webserver.
+Warbler requires that RAILS_ROOT will effectively be set to /WEB-INF when running inside the war, while the application public files will be in the root directory.
+The purpose is to make the application structure match the Java webapp archive structure, where WEB-INF is a protected directory not visible to the web server.
 Because of this change, features of Rails that expect the public assets directory to live in RAILS_ROOT/public may not function properly.
 However, we feel that the added security of conforming to the webapp structure is worth these minor inconveniences.

 For Rails 1.2.3, the items that may need your attention are: